It Bites: Hiatus and eventual split of Mitchell/Beck/Dalton line-up (2019–2024)

-In late 2020, Mitchell began dropping mentions of new It Bites work, including a Facebook comment on 13 December 2020 that "we're doing an It Bites album (communication permitting).
+In late 2020, Mitchell posted about potential new It Bites work, including a Facebook comment on 13 December 2020 stating that "we're doing an It Bites album (communication permitting).
 We may be some time."
 This was followed in June 2021 by an article in Prog magazine issue 120, in which Dalton blamed the mid-decade foundering of the Mitchell-era band on "a basic lack of continuity.
 It was stop-start, stop-start."
 In the same article, Mitchell stated that work on the new album was continuing (with a line-up of Mitchell, Beck and Dalton) and that a record contract had been signed, with a view to releasing the new album at the start of 2022.
+By 2024, however, Mitchell was suggesting that, as regards a continuation of It Bites, "that ship has sailed" and that he was now concentrating on solo work (with no indication as to what had happened regarding the new recordings or the record contract).

 Remastered versions of the band's Mitchell-era albums The Tall Ships and Map of the Past were released on 7 May 2021.